roodolv/markdown-toggle.nvim/README.md

   -- The keymaps are valid only for these filetypes filetypes = { "markdown", "markdown.mdx" },

-  -- Cycle the marks in user-defined table when toggling lists enable_list_cycle = false,
   -- The list marks table used in cycle-mode (list_table[1] is used as the default list-mark) list_table = { "-", "+", "*", "=" },

-  -- Cycle the marks in user-defined table when toggling checkboxes enable_box_cycle = false,
+  -- Cycle the marks in user-defined table when toggling lists cycle_list_table = false,

   -- The checkbox marks table used in cycle-mode (box_table[1] is used as the default checked-state) box_table = { "x", "~", "!", ">" },

-  -- Mimic the behavior of Obsidian's "Toggle bullet list" on `list()` mimic_obsidian_list = true,
-  -- Mimic the behavior of Obsidian's "Cycle bullet/checkbox" on `checkbox()` mimic_obsidian_cycle = true,
+  -- Cycle the marks in user-defined table when toggling checkboxes cycle_box_table = false,
+  -- A bullet list is toggled before turning into a checkbox (similar to how it works in Obsidian). list_before_box = false,

   -- The heading marks table used in `markdown-toggle.heading` heading_table = { "#", "##", "###", "####", "#####" },

-  -- Skip blank lines and headings in Visual mode (except for quotes) enable_blankhead_skip = true,
+  -- Skip blank lines and headings in Visual mode (except for `quote()`) enable_blankhead_skip = true,
   -- Insert an indented quote for new lines within quoted text enable_inner_indent = false,